sonyphoebeb/fullstack-revision-4weeks/README.md

 ---

 ## 📘 Overview
-This repository documents my learning journey and practical implementation of backend development concepts.
+I have been learning and practicing key backend development concepts to strengthen my understanding of real-world application flow.
-It focuses on integrating **Stored Procedures (SPs)** with **Node.js** using a layered architecture — ensuring clean code, maintainability, and performance.
+During this phase, I focused on integrating Stored Procedures (SPs) with Node.js using a layered architecture — consisting of the Repository, Business Service, and Controller layers.
+This hands-on practice helped me understand how data flows through the backend and how to build maintainable and efficient APIs.

 ---